cpage-pivotal/claude-code-buildpack/README.md

   # Default: sonnet
   model: sonnet

+  # Claude settings (written to ~/.claude/settings.json)
+  settings:
+    # Enable extended thinking for complex multi-step operations
+    # Significantly improves performance for tasks like "Review issue AND add comment"
+    # Default: true (automatically enabled by buildpack)
+    alwaysThinkingEnabled: true

   # MCP servers configuration (see MCP section below)
   mcpServers:
     # ...
 ```

 **Setting Priority:** Configuration file values take precedence over environment variables, which take precedence over defaults.

+**Note on Performance:** The `alwaysThinkingEnabled: true` setting is crucial for complex multi-step operations in Cloud Foundry.
+Without it, operations that complete in <30 seconds locally may timeout after 3 minutes.
+The buildpack sets this to `true` by default to optimize performance.

 ### Environment Variables